 The planning has paid off.
 The City’s power supply has undergone a major upgrade that will keep the lights on for another 50 years, and it has been done with minimal disruption to residents, workers and visitors.

-Once every 20 years upgrade
+Perth's 'once every 20 years' power upgrade

 Since late 2018, along a two kilometre stretch between the substations at Hay St and Milligan St, new cables have been laid to reinforce the network and provide a secure backup link between the CBD’s two main electricity substations.